kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0033 Airworthiness standards  aircraft engines.md

 \(e\) The applicant must make provision for the installation of instrumentation necessary to ensure operation in compliance with engine operating limitations.
 Where, in presenting the safety analysis, or complying with any other requirement, dependence is placed on instrumentation that is not otherwise mandatory in the assumed aircraft installation, then the applicant must specify this instrumentation in the engine installation instructions and declare it mandatory in the engine approval documentation.

-\(f\) As part of the System Safety Assessment of §33.28(e), the applicant must assess the possibility and subsequent effect of incorrect fit of instruments, sensors, or connectors.
+\(f\) As part of the System Safety Assessment of [[Volume 1/C Aircraft/0033 Airworthiness standards  aircraft engines.md#§33.28   Engine control systems.|§33.28]](e), the applicant must assess the possibility and subsequent effect of incorrect fit of instruments, sensors, or connectors.
 Where necessary, the applicant must take design precautions to prevent incorrect configuration of the system.

 \(g\) The sensors, together with associated wiring and signal conditioning, must be segregated, electrically and physically, to the extent necessary to ensure that the probability of a fault propagating from instrumentation and monitoring functions to control functions, or vice versa, is consistent with the failure effect of the fault.